whprocter/whprocter.github.io/_pages/about.md

 I have **ABSOLUTELY** no idea what I am doing

-Hi, this is my first GIS repository for GIScience at Middlebury College.
+Hi, my name is Will Procter and this is my first GIS repository for GIScience at Middlebury College.
+You can reach me at wprocter@middlebury.edu